THE PORT OF NGCURA

 Hopes of developing an aluminium smelter at Coega were finally dashed following the discovery that Eskom was having difficulty in meeting the country's energy requirements.
-With the change of emphasis for Ngqura towards container handling it would appear that the future of this port lies in becoming a transhipment hub for the sub-Saharan Africa and Western Indian Ocean regions.
+With the change of emphasis for Ngqura towards container handling it appeared that the future of this port lay in becoming a transhipment hub for the sub-Saharan Africa and Western Indian Ocean regions.
 The pending transfer of the manganese terminal as well as recently anounced plans (December 2016) for the Grindrod Group to develop an oil services site at Ngqura will serve as reminders that this new port was first envisaged for bulk product handling.

 In the 2015 calendar year the Port of Ngqura handled a total volume of 9,649 million tonnes, almost entirely consisting of containers.
 The port's container terminal handled 636,663 TEUs during the year.
 Total ship calls were 542 representing a gross tonnage of 33,376,068 gross tons.